 Puerto Rico’s in trouble.
-The island’s got $74 billion in debt and has officially filed for bankruptcy protection.
+Its debt is around $74 billion and has officially filed for bankruptcy protection.
 So that’s….great.

 Nope, not a state.
 It’s a commonwealth that the US said ‘mine’ to in the late 1800s.
 Which means Puerto Rico is like a college kid -- kinda independent, kinda not.
 Puerto Ricans don’t pay certain federal taxes, and they can’t vote in US presidential elections.
 But they are US citizens, they use the US dollar, and they can join the US army.

 So how did its problems start?

 The US gov. used to give major tax breaks to corporations operating in Puerto Rico, which drove a LOT of business to the island.
 But in 2006, Congress let those tax breaks expire.
 Cue businesses using the pullout method.
 And then Puerto Rico’s economy went into a recession.
 People started leaving the island, which meant fewer people were paying taxes.
 Lower tax revenue meant Puerto Rico had to cut back on public services, and hike tax rates.
 Which caused even more people to leave the island.
 A decade later, Puerto Rico is still in a recession.